 Since 2015 she has also worked on her own soundscapes for flute and electronics (Milan, Stem in the city event 2021; Festival Vapore d’Estate 2020 and Change of Season 2020, for Padua Art Centre and Arcella Bella Festival in duo with W. Prati; Flute 2.0, 2019, seminar/concert for Contemporary Music Hub with K. de Fleyt and C. Rees; Teatro Arsenale, Parade Electronique 2018, for MMT; Festival Subsculture 2018 Treviso; Suoni in cammino 2019).

-She has recorded for RAI, Radio 3, ORF, RTSI, Radio Popolare and Radio Festival Gwenstival (music/poetry project “Liturgia Horarum” with Eufonè Trio) produced by Radio Gwendalyn (CH).
+She has also recorded for RAI, Radio 3, ORF, RTSI, Radio Popolare and Radio Festival Gwenstival (music/poetry project “Liturgia Horarum” with Eufonè Trio) produced by Radio Gwendalyn (CH).

 In 2006 she graduated in Scienze dei Beni Culturali at Università Cattolica del Sacro Cuore (110/110 cum laude) discussing the thesis “Musical instruments in high-medieval society”.